mjstewart/rejig/README.md

 ## 5. Nothing is being formatted

-The parser implements the very basics of haskell 98 module header syntax implying that its very likely that not all syntax is supported.
+The parser implements the very basics of haskell 98 module header syntax implying its very likely that not all syntax is supported.

 The best advice I can give is, change your source code to match the format that the examples provide so the parser is happy.